-For the 2018 season, the Blyth Festival Young Company is creating HC Kid, working with Toronto-based emergent director/playwright Curtis te Brinke (a Clinton native, and distinguished young company alumni).
+For the 2018 season, the Blyth Festival Young Company has created HC Kid: A Huron County Ghost Story.

 HC Kid will be an original creation, entirely devised and realized by the participants.
 Working from local rumour, history, myth, and sheer reckless speculation, teens involved will be encouraged to engineer a story as completely familiar and totally implausible as any they have ever heard told growing up in Huron County.
 Through the use of interviews, local research, and unabashed imagination, HC Kid gives the delightful and dangerous answer to the all-too-common question: what’s it like growing up in Huron County?

 The Blyth Festival Young Company is open to youths aged 14 – 19.
 It is FREE to participate.
 Creativity begins July 16.
 Performance dates are August 16, 17, and 18 (subject to change).

 Young Company Alumni

 Realizing young dreams

 Severn Thompson – After spending many summers as a member of the Blyth Young Company, Severn went on to perform in three seasons at the Blyth Festival.
 She is a graduate of the National Theatre School of Canada and Stratford’s Birmingham Conservatory and has performed in various theatres across Canada including several seasons at both the Shaw and Stratford Festivals.
-Severn was back at the Blyth Festival, directing Beyond the Farm Show in 2013, starring in Seeds in 2015, and co-creating and directing The Pigeon King in 2017 and 2018, and co-creating and directing Wing Night at the Boot in 2018.
+Severn was back at the Blyth Festival, directing Beyond the Farm Show in 2013, starring in Seeds in 2015, co-creating and directing The Pigeon King in 2017 and 2018, and co-creating and directing Wing Night at the Boot in 2018.